32 Things You Didn’t Know About the Holiday Season

-The largest display of lit Christmas trees was recorded on November 2, 2015, when the Hallmark Channel lit 559 Christmas trees in New York City's Herald Square.
+The largest display of lit Christmas trees was recorded on November 2, 2015, when the Hallmark Channel lit 559 Christmas trees in New York City’s Herald Square.
 Now, imagine if no one bothered to take down these lights?
-Here's what to do when your neighbor keeps his Christmas lights up way past what you consider reasonable.
+Make sure you avoid these 18 holiday decorating mistakes you didn’t know you were making.

 The number 6,400JewishContentImages/shutterstock

 Jelly doughnuts are a traditional Hanukkah treat.
 The biggest pile of these delicious treats was recorded on the first night of Hanukkah of 1997, when a 12-foot high pyramid made of 6,400 jelly doughnuts (called “soufganiyot” in Hebrew), was erected near the Israeli town of Afula.
 Afterwards, the doughnuts were distributed to Israeli soldiers serving along the border with Lebanon.

 New Year’s Eve brings a lot of revelers to Times Square every year; a record million were expected for last year’s festivities.
 And a lot of them are wearing diapers.
 No, we’re not talking about babies here.
 We’re talking about adults.
 Apparently, due to a lack of toilets, some adults wear diapers while ringing in the new year in Times Square.